-2.5.
 Intervention and control condition

-Expressive writing intervention - This group will participate in the adapted evidenced-based [25] 4-day writing program.
-Participants will meet with the facilitator using Zoom four times in one week for approx. 30 min (25 min of writing time).
+Expressive writing intervention - This group will participate in the adapted evidencedbased[25] 4-day writing program.
+Participants will meet with the facilitator using Zoom four times in one week for approx. 30 minutes (25 minutes of writing time).
 Privacy of sessions will be ensured by using Zoom passwords and the waiting rooms which allow the facilitator to monitor who joins the session.
 Daily e-mail reminders about the online sessions will be sent during the 4 days of writing.
-The instruction each day will be adapted from Pennebaker [25] (Table 1).
-Participants
+The instruction each day will be (adapted from Pennebaker[25]) (Table 1).
+Participants will not need to share their writing with the study investigators to ensure free expression.